 At Benenden Health, we believe that prevention is always better than the cure.
 And whilst you can’t prevent your employees from ever becoming unwell, there are things you can do to prevent the costs and impacts from escalating.

 Our Healthcare for Business can help you build and maintain a happier, healthier and more resilient workforce by providing access to private treatment and surgery when the NHS can’t help in a timely manner, as well as physiotherapy, a 24/7 GP helpline and an Employee Assistance Programme.
-Give us a call on 0800 414 8179 or click here to find out how we could help your business.
+Give us a call on 0800 414 8179 or visit our healthcare for business page to find out how we could help your business.

 Discover our guide to supporting employees with family and caring commitments to discover more ways to support parents and others with care responsibilities in your business